eso/edps-doc/source/quick/installation.md

          sudo dnf install graphviz (Fedora)

    For fv and ds9, follow the instructions in corresponding webpages.
-   You can test whether these three packages are installed and their path is correctly set by typing on a terminal:
+   You can test whether these three packages are installed and their path are correctly set by typing on a terminal:

          dot -V
          fv  -version